microsoft/fast/specs/slider/slider.md

 ### Background

 There is a standard input for sliders, `<input type="range"/>`, but it doesn't support the full level of detail, styling, etc that most design systems need or require.
+For this reason a hidden input is created to support form input operations but not visible.
 For context please see [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) and [caniuse](https://caniuse.com/#search=datalist).

 ### Use Cases